Know The Facts

 Support Letters Can Aid Parole!

-Inmates in the Wisconsin prison system are encouraged by the Parole Commission to provide evidence of support for their release on parole.
+People Incarcerated in the Wisconsin prison system are encouraged by the Parole Commission to provide evidence of support for their release on parole.
 The best way to do this is by sending letters pledging your support.

-Support Letters for the Parole File.
+Support Letters for the Parole File

 What Should the Support Letters Say?